Heliophanus cupreus: Description

 Heliophanus cupreus can reach a body length of about 3.6–4 mm in males, of 4.6–5.8 mm in females.
 These spiders have a dark, blackish body, with a metallic sheen.
-On the female the palps are yellow or light brown and contrast with her overall appearance.
+On the female the pedipalps are yellow or light brown and contrast with her overall appearance.
 Furthermore the prosoma is usually crossed by a white line behind the eyes and the abdomen is circled with a white line, with white dots above.

 The male has dark palps with white squamose hairs on front.
 The tibial apophysis has a fine, long, pointed, hook-shaped process.
 The male has a long palpal bulb.
 The cephalothorax is black with a metallic sheen and has white hairs, towards the front bright and on some individuals there are 1-2 bright pairs of spots to the rear.

 Legs are light yellow, with black longitudinal stripes, although some individuals may have uniformly dark legs.
 The opisthosoma is grey-black, again with a metallic sheen and white hairs.